Application for Summer 2020 NOW OPEN!

-The Lehigh in Costa Rica Program has operated study abroad courses for over 25 years
+The Lehigh in Costa Rica Program has operated as a study abroad experience for over 25 years

 !
 The close association between Lehigh faculty and a variety of Costa Rican Non-Governmental Organizations (NGOs) allows for the following initiatives: